-There is nothing more mesmerising than watching a pool of water bubble and boil until it finally erupts and jets into the air.
+There is nothing more mesmerizing than watching a pool of water bubble and boil until it finally erupts and jets into the air.
 This happens frequently, about every 5-10 minutes, with Geysir and Strokkur, the two main geysers at Haukadalur.

 The landscape around the geysers is eerie.
 Steam rises from the ground and puddles bubble and boil.
 It is easy to see why Icelanders are such strong believers in fairies, trolls and other magical creatures.

 But extreme practicality comes into play in Iceland as well.
 The same geothermal activity that gives Iceland its geysers also provides 26% of Iceland’s power.
-It provides 87% of the heat and hot water to Iceland’s buildings.
+It offers 87% of the heat and hot water to Iceland’s buildings.
 The rest of the country’s power comes from hydro with only 0.1% coming from fossil fuels.

-Speaking of hydro power, the final stop on our tour of the Golden Circle was Gullfoss, one of Iceland’s most spectacular waterfalls.
+Speaking of hydropower, the final stop on our tour of the Golden Circle was Gullfoss, one of Iceland’s most spectacular waterfalls.

 Called the Golden Falls, in English, Gullfoss is one of the most dramatic waterfalls we’ve ever seen.
 The Hvítá river drops 32 metres into a crevice in the earth, dumping between 80 and 140 m³/s of water over the edge.